ScopeFoundry/scopefoundry.github.io/content/en/docs/25_settings-and-logged-quantities.md

         lq = self.settings.New("X", float, initial=1.0)
 ```

 We did not just create a `float`; we created an object of type `ScopeFoundry.LoggedQuantity` (LQ) that holds a `float`.
-The LQ created here is part of a collection of LQs.
+The LQ created here is part of a collection of LQs called `settings`.

 ## Nomenclature
 - `LoggedQuantity`  or LQ, is an object that holds a value.
-LQs have convenience methods to synchronize their values across plugins and threads.
+LQs have convenience methods to synchronize their values across plugins, threads, to devices and to the gui.
 - `settings` is a collection of LQs.
-Every `Measurement`, every `HardwareComponent`, and the app itself has  settings.
-The LQCollection provides convenience functions make new LQs and generate UI elements.
+Every `Measurement`, every `HardwareComponent`, and the `BaseMicroscopeApp` has  settings.  `settings` is of type `LQCollection` , which provide convenience functions make new LQs and generate UI elements.
-- On this website, the term "setting" (singular) is used interchangeably with LoggedQuantity.
+- On this website, the term "setting" (singular) is used interchangeably with `LoggedQuantity`.